 The company views mobile telecommunications, and its related products and services, as a unique opportunity to improve the quality of life and contribute to sustainable livelihoods for people throughout Kenya.

 Healthcare remains one of Africa’s biggest challenges.
-With just one doctor per 17,000 people in Africa, getting access to a qualified medical opinion is a privilege that many citizens do not get to enjoy.
+With just one doctor per 17 000 people in Africa, getting access to a qualified medical opinion is a privilege that many citizens do not get to enjoy.
 This leaves many at the mercy of second-level medical staff who may ultimately do more harm despite their good intentions.
 The third SDG seeks to ensure health and well-being for all, at every stage of life.
-After the 10 year success of the MPESA project , and the unprecedented rise of mobile phones and mobile money in Kenya, Safaricom believes that the power of mobile lies in its ability to increase access and that mHealth services have the potential to generate significant impact.
-Therefore Safaricom embarked on a project to create an E-wallet that focused specifically on healthcare: M-TIBA.
+After the 10-year success of the M-PESA project , and the unprecedented rise of mobile phones and mobile money in Kenya, Safaricom believes that the power of mobile lies in its ability to increase access and that mHealth services have the potential to generate significant impact.
+Thus Safaricom embarked on a project to create an e-wallet that focused specifically on healthcare: M-TIBA.

-M-Tiba targets low-income groups who are M-PESA users and M-TIBA now has close to 1 million users.
+M-TIBA targets low-income groups who are M-PESA users and now has close to 1 million users.
 Safaricom has partnered with banks to enable savings and loans, again enabling millions of citizens to access these banking services.
 With customers opting to save on the platform as well, there is an ingrained and growing sense of trust associated to the Safaricom Brand and its products, enticing new customers to grow our market base as well.
 A KPMG True Value report we released in 2016 shows that Safaricom created value for the economy at 11 times higher than our profits for 2015.
-This translates to Sh414 billion over 14 Million USD.
+This translates to Kenyan Sh 414 billion (over USD 14 million).